 Data confirms a company’s return policy has an influence on consumer buying behavior.
-A UPS survey revealed 79% of respondents said free shipping on returns impacts their decision to buy from an online retailer.
+A UPS survey revealed 66% of shoppers review a retailers return policy before making a purchase.
 Retailers who want to be successful in e-commerce need to include returns logistics in their overall business plan.

 E-Commerce Growth Means Growing Returns Pains

-There's no doubt e-Commerce is growing, and COVID-19 acted as a catalyst for online consumer purchasing.
-But as online purchasing grows so do returns - and handling them can quickly become a nightmare for some retailers.
+There's no doubt e-Commerce is growing, and COVID acted as a catalyst for online consumer purchasing already on the rise.
+But as online purchasing grows so do returns - over $428 billion dollars of inventory was returned in 2020.
+Handling returns is quickly become a nightmare for some retailers.

 The Return Goods Management Headache